The Reduced Tensor Product of Braided Tensor Categories Containing a Symmetric Fusion Category: De-Enriching

-\section{De-enriching}
+\section{De-Enriching}

-We will now proceed to examine how to take a $\dcentcat{A}$-crossed braided tensor category and produce a braided tensor category.
-This construction will restrict to give a 2-functor from the 2-category $\ZAXBT$ of $\dcentcat{A}$-crossed braided fusion categories, defined in \cite{Wasserman2017b} to the 2-category $\BTCA$ of braided fusion categories containing $\cat{A}$.
+We will now take a $\dcentcat{A}$-crossed braided tensor category and produce a braided tensor category.
 We will show that this construction defines an inverse to the enriching procedure done in the previous section.

-\subsection{The De-Enriching 2-Functor}
+\subsection{The de-enriching 2-functor}

-In what follows, we will make use of change of basis along lax monoidal functors for enriched categories.
-In particular, we will use (a variation of) the statement that change of basis along lax monoidal functors preserves monoidal categories, and, if the lax monoidal functor is braided, also braided monoidal categories.
-The basics of this are recalled in \cite[Section \ref{ZXchangeofbasissection}]{Wasserman2017b}.
-The lax monoidal functors we will use come from instances of the following general statement: \begin{lem} Let $\cat{V}$ be a symmetric monoidal category, and let $\cat{Z}$ be a symmetric $\cat{V}$-monoidal $\cat{V}$-enriched category.
+Recall that base-change along lax monoidal functors preserves monoidal categories, and, if the lax monoidal functor is braided, also braided monoidal categories.
+The basics of this are recalled in eg. \cite[Section A.1.3]{Wasserman2017b}.
+The lax monoidal functors we use come from instances of the following general statement: \begin{lem} Let $\cat{V}$ be a symmetric monoidal category, and let $\cat{Z}$ be a symmetric $\cat{V}$-monoidal $\cat{V}$-enriched category.
 That is, the monoidal structure $\otimes_\cat{Z}$ factors through the $\cat{V}$-enriched cartesian product and is symmetric with respect to the swap functor on $\cat{Z}\cattens{\cat{V}}\cat{Z}$ induced by the symmetry in $\cat{V}$.
+Denote the unit object of $\cat{Z}$ by $\mathbb{I}_\cat{Z}$.
 Then the functor

-is symmetric lax monoidal, with lax structure given by:
+is symmetric lax monoidal, with lax structure given by

 for $z,z'\in \cat{Z}$. \end{lem}